 docker-compose.yml file.
 This may be the

-fig.yml file if you haven't upgraded from Fig 1.0 to Docker Compose 1.1 yet.
+fig.yml file if you haven't yet upgraded from Fig 1.0 to Docker Compose 1.1.

-A few months back decided that I’d only run development environments inside Docker containers so that I'd Learn The Hard Way™ all of the workflow pitfalls before rolling it out to the rest of the crew at Poll Everywhere.
-I've got a few more articles in the works that uncover more Docker development environment naunces that I'll tweet from @bradgessler.
+A few months back and took an oath to only run development environments inside Docker containers so that I'd Learn The Hard Way™ all of its pitfalls before rolling it out to the rest of the crew at Poll Everywhere.
+I've got a few more articles in the works that discuss the nuances of Docker in a development environment that I'll tweet about @bradgessler.
+Stay tuned!